Miniature & Medium Multi-Generational Australian Labradoodle Breeder

 What guidelines do I have to follow when raising the puppy or dog?

 Guardian families must feed a dog food approved by us.
-We are advocates of health nutrition for dogs, and for feeding foods that will not cause health issues, things like cancers, tumors, allergies, etc. The foods we ask you to feed are easily found, but are holistic, no by-products or fillers, etc.
+We are advocates of health nutrition for dogs, and for feeding foods that will not cause health issues, things like cancers, tumors, allergies, etc. The foods we ask you to feed are easily found, but are holistic, no by-products or fillers, etc. We also require you feed a multi-vitamin (our recommended vitamin only) once a day for immune health support.

 What age do you start breeding the dog?